 Things were starting to look seriously bleak in the mid eighties when twin SUs as used on MGB, Midget, Spitfire, etc. were threatened with extinction.
 Enter stage right - the knights in shining armour, Burlen Services who persuaded Dana to keep the tooling operational.
 Formed in 1971, they became involved with SU carbs during the 1974 fuel crisis.
 A period of mutual co-operation and benefit followed.
 In 1986 Burlen started trading under 'Burlen Fuel Systems.
 Their massive efforts and dedicated input caused the re-emergence of the SU brand.

-1994 was the end of SU carb production, the end of an era when SU ceased to be original equipment supply - the longest running production of a UK carburetter.
+1994 was the end of SU carb production, the end of an era when SU ceased to be original equipment supply - the longest running production of a UK carburetor.
 Fortunately the intervention and dedication will keep SU products available for decades to come.
 In 1996 they have taken over exclusive manufacture of all SU carbs and pumps - bless their cotton socks.
 The SU may be nearly a century old design - but it is so effective and simple it has a real future - especially where our good old A-series is concerned.